-Medical and registered staff and healthcare support workers, who have undertaken the Medical Centre orientation training, and/ or the Medical Centre mandatory on-line and in-service training updates.
+Medical and registered staff and healthcare support workers, who have undertaken the Medical Centre mandatory on-line and / or face to face training, and keep up with regular updates.

 An informal chaperone: family member, friend, legal guardian, non-clinical staff member, medical or junior healthcare student.